google/koladata/docs/api_reference.md

   kd.to_json(kd.new(a=1, b='2')) -> '{"a": 1, "b": "2"}'
   kd.to_json(kd.new(x=None)) -> '{"x": null}'
   kd.to_json(kd.new(x=kd.missing)) -> '{"x": false}'

+Koda BYTES values are converted to base64 strings (RFC 4648 section 4).

 Integers are always stored exactly in decimal.
 Finite floating point values are formatted similar to python format string `%.17g`, except that a decimal